city41/neosdconv/README.md

 The script is flexible on the locations of the input roms, output folder and the location of the csv file.
 For more information, run `convert.sh` without any arguments for help.

-## Goals

-The main purpose of this tool is for Neo Geo development.

-It has gradually added the needed features and bug fixes to support commercial ROMs, as gradualy more and more people have been using it to for that.